-Taxable values for the Project Areas for the current and past nine fiscal years are set forth in the below table.
+Taxable values for Project Area II and Project Area III for the current and past nine fiscal years are set forth in the below table.
 Additional information is set forth in Appendix A.

-Table 2 SUCCESSOR AGENCY OF THE REDEVELOPMENT AGENCY OF THE CITY OF LAKE ELSINORE Historic Taxable Values
+Table 2SUCCESSOR AGENCY OF THEREDEVELOPMENT AGENCY OF THE CITY OF LAKE ELSINORE

+PROJECT AREAS II AND III Historic Taxable Values